By: Chris ⎜ Last updated

 Why expensive wine is cheap

 Norway taxes alcohol per unit of ethanol at a flat rate, not as a percentage of the bottle price.
-A standard 0.75L bottle of 13% wine carries roughly NOK 55 in excise duty.
-That applies whether the wine cost €3 or €300 wholesale.
+A standard 0.75L bottle of 13% wine has roughly NOK 55 in excise duty, which applies whether the wine costs €3 or €300.
 On top of that, Vinmonopolet adds a transparent, fixed-formula retail markup capped at a maximum per unit, with overall margins running 12-13%.
 There is no private-profit incentive and no exponential markup on prestige bottles.
+On top of the final price, 25% VAT is added.

 Compare that to how wine gets priced in a country like the UK or the US.
 A bottle passes through an importer, a distributor, and a retailer, each taking a percentage-based cut.
 A €200 bottle can easily accumulate 40-100% in combined margins before it reaches the shelf.
 At Vinmonopolet, the same bottle gets a small, fixed markup on top of the same flat excise duty that applies to the cheapest bottle in the store.